 A bit of history about Fleays Wildlife Park

-He moved from Victoria in late 1951 and selected the site on Queenslands Tallebudgera Creek as the location for his reserve.
-He choose the site because it was flood and frost free and was a habitat with koala, fish, birds and mammals already in situ.
+He moved from Victoria in late 1951 and selected the site on Queensland’s Tallebudgera Creek as the location for his reserve.
+He chose the site because it was flood and frost-free and was a habitat with koalas, fish, birds and mammals already in situ.
 He was very clear from the start that his place was a sanctuary for scientific research and education, not a zoo.

 Of the 63.5 acres passed to Queensland Government by David Fleay only 7.5 acres were gazetted in 1995, 2 years after his death, as David Fleay Wildlife Park.
-The original precinct is now completely off limits to the public, an unfortunate downside of the bureaucracy of a government agency who deemed the paths too uneven making them unsafe for the public.
+The original precinct is now completely off-limits to the public, an unfortunate downside of the bureaucracy of a government agency that deemed the paths too uneven making them unsafe for the public.

 Location, fees and facilities

-There’s plenty of car parking on site, alternatively if you are staying on the Gold Coast catch the Surfside 756 bus stops that stops just 300 meters down the road.
+There’s plenty of car parking on-site, alternatively, if you are staying on the Gold Coast catch the Surfside 756 bus stops that stop just 300 meters down the road.

-There’s now a cafe on site which helps with funding and builds on the tea and sweets that Sigred Fleay used to serve to visitors on the veranda of her home.
+There’s now a cafe on site that helps with funding and builds on the tea and sweets that Sigred Fleay used to serve to visitors on the veranda of her home.

 Did we enjoy Fleays Wildlife Park?

 Fleays Wildlife Park is definitely worth a visit if you like something a little less commercial, not crowded and want to spend some quality time around the animals.
-The talks by the staff were excellent and I’d definitely recommend getting along to those.
-The staff generally were extremely knowledgeable and approachable, they real do seem to care a lot about their animals.
+The talks by the staff were excellent and I’d definitely recommend getting along with those.
+The staff generally were extremely knowledgeable and approachable, they really do seem to care a lot about their animals.